OrkhanKerimli/pixface.com/_pages/terms.md

 Your use of the App is at your sole risk.
 The App is provided on an "AS IS" and "AS AVAILABLE" basis.
 The App is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.

-PixFace, its subsidiaries, affiliates, and its licensors do not warrant that a) the App will function uninterrupted, secure or available at any particular time or location; b) any errors or defects will be corrected; c) the App is free of viruses or other harmful components; or d) the results of using the App will meet your requirements.
+PixFace, its subsidiaries, affiliates, and its licensors do not warrant that a) the App will function uninterrupted, secure or available at any particular time or location; b) any errors or defects will be corrected; c) the results of using the App will meet your requirements.

 ## Exclusions